BrianInGermany/americansingermany/README.md

 Go to [join.americansingermany.club](http://join.americansingermany.club) to network and socialize with Americans across the country.

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!
+Our core user base is currently Rhein-Main.

 Meet new American friends and create group chats about topics you're interested in, or for your own local area!